spikespencer/azure-content/articles/best-practices-cdn.md

 ### Custom domains

-The Azure CDN allows you to specify a [custom domain name](./cdn/cdn-map-content-to-custom-domain.md) nd use it to access resources through the CDN.
+The Azure CDN allows you to specify a [custom domain name](./cdn/cdn-map-content-to-custom-domain.md) and use it to access resources through the CDN.
 You can also set up a custom subdomain name using a *CNAME* record in your DNS.
 Using this approach can provide an additional layer of abstraction and control.

 If you use a *CNAME*, you cannot use SSL because the CDN uses its own single SSL certificate, and this certificate will not match your custom domain/subdomain names.